 Summer is here, and while the tragedies and challenges facing our cities, our nation, and the world mean we all have very real and difficult work to tend to, we hope that part of your summer will be more free—lazy-hazy-crazy—and also educational.
 Happily, we have something to fill that summery prescription.
-So grab the porch rocker (a skateboard or beach towel), fire up your computer (or iPad or smartphone), and listen to Headliners' new podcast!
+So grab the porch rocker (a skateboard or beach towel), fire up your laptop, tablet, or smartphone, and listen to Headliners' new podcast!

 - 2020–21 Season: Oct.
 1, Nov.
 5, Dec.
 3, Feb.
 4, March 4, April 1, and May 6

 - Cost: Series Pass $90 | Individual tickets $20.
 Purchase Series Pass by October 1 and save $50!